Jessica Dubroff: Civil litigation

 Before his death in the crash, Lloyd bought four separate life insurance policies, each for $750,000.
 Two of the policies named Hathaway as beneficiary and two named Hurst, so that each was to receive $1.5 million in the event of his death, ensuring adequate child support for his underage children living with the two women.
 Lloyd's grown son and daughter (both in their 30s) from a previous marriage were not addressed by these policies.

 After the crash, Hurst sued Hathaway for Hathaway's $1.5 million: Hurst's attorney Roy Litherland said in a San Mateo County court that the $1.5 million Hathaway was designated was "in excess of any reasonable level of child support."
 In December 1996, Hathaway filed a counter-suit against Hurst and Lloyd's estate for $1.5 million, the exact amount of money Lloyd intended, saying Lloyd "gave his word he would care for and support [her] for the rest and remainder of her natural life."

-On December 18, 1997, San Mateo County Superior Court Judge Judith Kozloski ruled that the $3 million insurance benefits should be equally split between the two women; the other claims were dismissed.
+On December 18, 1997, San Mateo County Superior Court Judge Judith Kozloski ruled that the $3 million insurance benefits should be equally split between the two women; all other claims were dismissed.